threefoldfoundation/info_threefold_pub/wiki/decentralization/validators/validators_faq.md

 #### What are the rewards?

 To justify the running costs of the node as well as to gather a suitable income from supporting the blockchain, validator nodes earn rewards, see [here for L2 validators](validator_l2_details) and [here for L0 validators](validator_l0_details).

-There are open questions about validator rewards see [forum post here]()

 #### What are the general requirements?